Miss Nederland

-Miss Nederland is a national Beauty pageant in the Netherlands.
-The pageant was founded in 1929 in Amsterdam, where the winners were sent to Miss Universe.
+The Miss Nederland is a national beauty pageant in the Netherlands.
+The pageant was founded in 1929 in Amsterdam.

 History

 Former pageant

 From 1929 to 1931, the Netherlands held a national pageant in Amsterdam for the first time called "Miss Holland".
 From 1932 to 1949 the pageant was briefly discontinued and later recommenced in 1951 by the Miss Holland Organization.

 In 1951 the Netherlands debuted at the Miss World pageant and the Miss Universe pageant in 1956.
 The national beauty pageant was called "Miss Holland" from 1950 until 1990, since that year the winner competed at the Miss Universe, while runners-up traditionally competed at the Miss World pageant and the Miss International pageant.
 Since 1991 it became known as "Miss Nederland" whose winner went on to the Miss World pageant.
 From 1991 to 2008 the Miss Universe representatives were selected from "Miss Universe Netherlands" pageant.
 The program was televised live on Veronica television.